 2.2.
-Row Spacing
+Row spacing

-- [22] Between the rows of ice floes, both propagating and evanescent waves exist.
-However, for numerical expediency, in the current work, it is assumed that the interactions consist only of the former, with the latter considered negligible during the process.
-Such a restriction is well established in many areas of wave interactions, for instance, hydrodynamic problems [see Linton and McIver, 2001] and electromagnetic scattering [e.g., McPhedran et al., 1999], and in the former it is often termed a wide-spacing approximation (WSA).
-Although it is possible to incorporate the effects of the evanescent waves in the interactions, it was shown by both Bennetts and Squire [2009b] and Peter and Meylan [2009a] that the restriction to propagating waves only is of high accuracy and numerically efficient. - [23] Moreover, it has been mentioned already that our model only accounts for attenuation caused by scattering, with waves propagating unhindered through open water.
-Thus the use of the WSA makes it explicit that the spacing between rows will only affect the phase of the waves traveling between them.
-Any resulting modulation of the transmitted energy will be eradicated by sufficient averaging, and thus row spacing ceases to be a determinant of the attenuation properties.
-This has no implications for our attenuation coefficient, $\alpha$ , which is defined in the following section, owing to the nondimensionalization employed but it has important ramifications for the concept of concentration that is discussed in section 3.4.
+Between the rows of ice floes both propagating and evanescent waves exist.
+However, for 183 numerical expediency, in the current work it is assumed that the interactions consist only 184 of the former, with the latter considered negligible during the process.
+Such a restriction is 185 well established in many areas of wave interactions, for instance hydrodynamic problems 186 [see Linton and McIver, 2001] and electromagnetic scattering [for example McPhedran 187 et al., 1999, and in the former it is often termed a wide-spacing approximation (WSA).
+188 Although it is possible to incorporate the effects of the evanescent waves in the interac-189 tions, it was shown by both Bennetts and Squire [2009b] and Peter and Meylan [2009a] 190 that the restriction to propagating waves only is of high accuracy and numerically efficient.
+191 Moreover, it has been mentioned already that our model only accounts for attenuation 192 caused by scattering, with waves propagating unhindered through open water.
+Thus the 193 use of the WSA makes it explicit that the spacing between rows will only affect the phase 194 of the waves traveling between them.
+Any resulting modulation of the transmitted energy 195 will be eradicated by sufficient averaging and thus row spacing ceases to be a determinant 196 of the attenuation properties.
+This has no implications for our attenuation coefficient, $\alpha$ , 197 which will be defined in the following section, due to the non-dimensionalization employed 198 but it will have important ramifications for the concept of concentration that is discussed in §3.4.